-Quiet ground supply voltage to the analog I/O of the Fusion devices.
+Quiet ground supply voltage to the analog I/O of Fusion devices.
 The use of a separate analog ground helps isolate the analog functionality of the Fusion device from any digital switching noise.
+A 0.2 V maximum differential voltage between GND and GNDA/GNDQ should apply to system implementation.
+Note: In FG256, FG484, and FG676 packages, GNDAQ and GNDA pins are connected within the package and are labeled as GNDA pins in the respective package pin assignment tables.